asistex/github_tips/README.md

 * This is the first step
 * This is the second step
 * Further steps, etc.
-* a link to the reduced sample test
+* a link to a reduced sample test
 * Any other information you want to share that is relevant to the issue being reported.
 This might include the lines of code that you have identified as causing the bug, and potential solutions (and your opinions on their merits).

 [![image](https://github.com/asistex/github_tips/raw/main/fill_form.jpg)](https://github.com/asistex/ighoo/issues/new?assignees=&labels=&template=bug_report.md&title=)